Talent Development for Large Groups on a Small Budget

 Benefits for Businesses

-• lay the foundation for a leadership pipeline and succession planning process
+• The establishment of a leadership pipeline and succession planning process.

 What Makes the LSP-R Different from other Talent Assessments?

-But what makes the LSP-R different?
-There are a few things that make the LSP-R unique from other leadership assessments.
+There are a few critical features that make the LSP-R unique from other leadership assessments:

 1. First, the LSP-R assessment is psychometrically sound.
-It was developed by industrial-organizational (IO) psychologists and validated time and time again in the field.
-For over 50 years, the LSP-R has proven itself to be a reliable tool for clients of all sizes across North America.
+It was developed by industrial-organizational (IO) psychologists and validated in the field.
+For more than 50 years, the LSP-R has proven itself to be a reliable tool for clients of all sizes across North America.

-2. Second, the LSP-R comes with a Focus Report that guides employees through their results and includes tools and activities for creating a personalized development plan (see a sample Focus Report).
+2. Secondly, the LSP-R includes a Focus Report that guides employees through their results and features tools and activities for creating a personalized development plan.

-How to Get a Talent Development Group Through the LSP-R
+How to Guide a Group Through the LSP-R Process

 Are you ready to use the LSP-R with your team?
 We can help you get it done.
-Here are five simple steps you can follow to successfully get a group of employees through the LSP-R.
+Here are five simple steps you can follow to successfully guide a group of employees through the LSP-R process.

-1. Get your assessments.
+1. Order your assessments.
 Ordering the LSP-R is a quick and easy process.
-First, you will have to complete an application form to get approval for your online account.
+First, you will complete an application form to get approval for your online account.
 Once approved, you will receive an email with your login information.
 From there, you may log in, purchase the test, and begin administration.

-2. Get familiar.
+2. Familiarize yourself.
 Start by familiarizing yourself with the LSP-R and the Focus Report; you can review a sample Focus Report.

 3. Introduce the LSP-R to your employees.
 Use an existing meeting, set a new one, or send your team an email and briefly outline what the LSP-R is and why your company has decided to use it.

-4. Send a link to the LSP-R. Send all employees an email with the link to take the LSP-R (you will receive this link when you purchase the assessment).
+4. Send a link to the LSP-R. Send all employees an email with the link to take the LSP-R (this link is available once the assessment has been purchased).

-5. Book a debrief meeting.
+5. Schedule a debrief meeting.
 Send all employees a calendar invite for the group debrief.
 Remind everyone that they must have the LSP-R completed beforehand, and that they should bring a copy of their Focus Report to the meeting.
-We recommend giving employees at least one week to complete the LSP-R.
+We recommend providing employees with at least one week to complete the LSP-R.

 Facilitating a Group Debrief

-Once all employees have completed the LSP-R, you are ready to hold your group debrief (feel free to send a reminder email one or two days before the meeting to ensure everyone has completed their talent assessment).
+Once all employees have completed the LSP-R, you are ready to deliver your group debrief session (feel free to send a reminder email one or two days before the meeting to ensure everyone has completed their talent assessment).
 At the meeting, guide your employees through their Focus Report as follows:

 Review and Discuss Results (20 min)